leonardo-s-mattos/event-streaming-exercise/README.md

 1. Log of the generated orders ( https://leo-exercise-dev.cfapps.io/orders.html)
 2. Moving Average stats ( https://leo-exercise-dev.cfapps.io/stats.html)

+*** For cost saving ( its a personal CF account ), I usually leave all the applications down.
+Let me know if this is the case and I will start it up ***

 #### How to run it locally

 To run locally you have to